HAIDER110786/ClockJS/README.md

 # ClockJS

 This is a simple clock made using JS.
-This cloc updates the time dynamically.
+This clock updates the time dynamically.